 Once you’ve found the leak, it all really depends on the severity of the issue that will determine the next step.
 If it’s from a cracked tile, and you have spare tiles lying around, simply replacing your tile may fix the issue.

 - If you notice that the seals on your metal roofing screws have disintegrated leaving a space for water to get in, replacing these may fix your issue.

 - If you happen to notice that flashing or gutters are damaged or broken, they may be able to be fixed with some silicon or need a complete replacement depending on the severity of the issue.

-If you don’t feel comfortable fixing your own roof or need major repairs, Gutter and Roof Repairs can provide a free roof inspection and quote.
+If you don’t feel comfortable fixing your own roof or need major repairs, Gutter and Roof Repairs can provide an expert roof inspection and quote.